the seduction

 i = next[i]

-every next[i] is a data-dependent load. the CPU can't predict where you're going next. it has to wait for next[i] to resolve before it can even issue the fetch for data[next[i]].
+every next[i] is a data-dependent load. the CPU can't predict where you're going next. it has to wait for next[i] to resolve before it can even issue the fetch for data[next[i]]. when the line isn't already cached, that wait is the same 200-to-400-cycle trip to RAM from §1.2, except now it's serialized: one full trip per hop. (the viz below charges a simplified flat 100 cycles per miss; the ratio is what matters.)

 a plain array traversal?
 100%.